What Is The Diamond Color Scale?

 Understanding the 4Cs - cut, color, clarity, and carat - is essential when buying a diamond.
 Color — the second “C” — will have a major impact on the overall beauty and value of your center stone.
 But what does diamond color mean and what’s the best diamond color for your engagement ring setting?

-Familiarizing yourself with the diamond color scale will help you determine which diamond is meant just for you.
+Below, we cover everything you need to know about diamond color with expert advice from GIA Graduate Gemologist and VRAI Diamond Expert, Queena Chang.
+Familiarizing yourself with the diamond color scale will help you determine which VRAI created diamond is meant just for you.

 What Is Diamond Color?